 - Demonstrate that organizational behaviors and culture reflect the aspirations of the Universal Participation Initiative.
 This means that the organization:

-- Provides training about inclusive culture and services
+- Provides on-going training about inclusive culture and services

 - Engages user/experts to inform decision making and policy development

 - Coordinates and integrates a vision of inclusion throughout the entire organization

 - Innovates through trial and error and creative problem solving